MrCreosote/KBaseMinHashExperimentsAndScripts/README.md

-# Testing Sourmash against KBase CI RefSeq
+# Testing Sourmash / Mash against KBase CI RefSeq

-This is a very Q&D exercise in preparing 1000 KBase CI RefSeq assemblies for searching via Sourmash.
+This is a very Q&D exercise in preparing 1000 KBase CI RefSeq assemblies for searching via Sourmash and Mash.
 There's tons of opportunities for speeding this up.

+## Fetching the data set

 Summarized the RefSeq workspace with `summarize_ref_assemblies.py`